Itera/docker-intro-workshop/dynamic_website/README.md

 The goal of this task is to serve a website on `localhost:8080` that fetches some content from an API at `localhost:5000/value` and renders the result.

 ## Website
-We can serve the website the same way as we did for the [static website](../static_website), so you can reuse your Dockerfile from that task. **Note that we have a new index.html file in this task so we need to build a new image that copies the correct file.**
+We can serve the website the same way as we did for the [static website](../static_website), so you can reuse your Dockerfile from that task.

+**Note that we have a new index.html file in this task so we need to build a new image that copies the correct file.**

+**Write a `Dockerfile-website` that:**
+1) Inherits from the `nginx` base image
+2) Copies the index.html file to the `/usr/share/nginx/html` folder on the image

-### Build new image
+### Build new image for the website
 ```
-docker build --tag dynamic-website .
+docker build --tag dynamic-website -f Dockerfile-website .
 ```

 ### Run container